Hybrid restricted master problem for Boolean matrix factorisation: Method

 Equation \ref{eq:rmp2_con1} uses the term $e_{i,j}$ to allow for boolean logic, restricted to non-zero elements of $Y$ to reduce the number of variables in the model.
 Hence, Boolean logic is encoded only for true positives, so overlaps at false positives are penalised more than in exact BMF.
 This could easily be remedied by using $e_{i,j}$ for all elements in the matrix, at the expense of scalability.

 RMP-2 scales (variables, constraints) with $(N(\rho M + |{\cal B'}|), \;\rho MN + |{\cal B'}|)$ where $\rho$ is the density of the matrix.
-A column generation approach could be used for the above, but is likely to be intractable for larger problems, given both its scaling and that of the associated pricing problem.
+A column generation approach could be used for RMP-2, but it is likely to be intractable for larger problems, given its scaling and that of its associated pricing problem.
 It could also be solved similarly to RMP-w, using candidate factors.
-However, using candidate factors generated by a clustering approach would not capitalise on the added expressiveness of this formulation, given such candidates are disjointly derived (though their composition may not be).
+However, using candidate factors generated by a clustering approach would not capitalise on the added expressiveness of this formulation, given that such candidates are disjointly derived (though their composition may not be).

-Instead, we opt to use RMP-2 as a second step after finding a solution to RMP-w, to refine the feature sets of factors (i.e $\mathbf{\hat{R}}_d$) and chosen factors.
+Instead, we opt to use RMP-2 as a second step after finding a solution to RMP-w, to refine the feature sets of factors (i.e. $\mathbf{\hat{R}}_d$) and chosen factors.
 Again we use candidate factors by taking ${\cal B'}$ as the unique set of observation memberships across the selected factors of the solved RMP-w, with $\delta_\beta, \; \beta \in {\cal B'}$ given by the unique columns of $\mathbf{\hat{L}}_d$.
 Hence, RMP-2 selects known observation factor groups found with RMP-w, and reassigns features to them based on these groups, removing any redundant factors through the regularisation terms.

-Given $|{\cal B'}| \leq K$ in our RMP-2 approach, we found it was still computationally tractable for larger matrices (order 200k x 20k, $\rho \approx 0.1$), but with heavier memory requirements (approx. 300GB).
-Adapting the above formulation to be exact (given the factors) would require $e_{i,j}$ to cover all locations, intractable given $\sim 10 \times$ the number of variables.
+Given $|{\cal B'}| \leq K$ in our RMP-2 approach, we found it was still computationally tractable for larger matrices (order 100k x 20k, $\rho \approx 0.1$), but with heavy memory requirements and longer runtimes.
+Adapting the above formulation to be exact (given the factors) would require $e_{i,j}$ to cover all locations, intractable given an approximate 10-fold increase in the number of variables.
 Given these, we explored a less memory-intensive, heuristic approach.